ThomasAlxDmy/Exodus/README.md

     rake db:migrate STEP=2

 ### db:rollback
-  Rolls back all migrations that haven't run yet.
+  Rolls back all migrations that have already run.
 You can set the STEP enviroment variable to rollback only the last x ones.

     rake db:rollback
     rake db:rollback STEP=2

+### db:reset
+  Rolls back all migrations that have already run and then run all migrations.

+    rake db:reset

 ### db:migrate:show
   Print in the console all migrations that rake db:migrate will run.
 Does NOT run any migration.
 You can the STEP enviroment to run only the first x ones.